 This policy applies to regular EHRA Staff positions: Senior Academic and Administrative Officers (SAAO), and Instructional, Research and Public Service positions.

 A. EHRA Staff – Employees in regular positions who are not faculty members, but who are otherwise exempt from the State Human Resources Act (Chapter 126 of the North Carolina General Statutes).
 EHRA Staff categories are defined in The Administrative Manual of the University of North Carolina, and in particular, Chapter 300 of the Manual.
-EHRA Staff positions are classified as Senior Academic and Administrative Officers (SAAO), and Instructional, Research, or Public Service (IRPS); they may be full-time or part-time positions.
+EHRA Staff positions are classified as Senior Academic and Administrative Officers (SAAO), and Instructional, Research, or Information Technology (IRIT, formely IRPS); they may be full-time or part-time positions.

 B. Senior Academic and Administrative Officer (SAAO) Positions – As defined by Section 300.1.1 of the UNC Policy Manual, generally, the Chancellor, the vice chancellors, provosts, deans, and directors of major administrative, educational, research and public services activities of the University.

-C. Instructional, Research and Public Services (IRPS) Positions – Areas of institutional activity that may include these Staff positions are: Instruction, Organized Research, Agricultural Research, Public Service, Academic Support, Student Services, Student Health Service Physicians (without faculty appointments), Institutional Support, Area Health Education Centers, and the Library.
+C. Instructional, Research and Information Technology (IRIT) Positions – Areas of institutional activity that may include these Staff positions are: Instruction, Organized Research, Agricultural Research, Public Service, Academic Support, Student Services, Student Health Service Physicians (without faculty appointments), Institutional Support, Area Health Education Centers, the Library, and Information Technology.
 See Section 300.2.1 of the UNC Policy Manual.

 D. Hiring Official – Typically the immediate supervisor or department head of the subject vacancy.
 The hiring official is responsible for undertaking the search, ensuring that each search committee member is trained on legal hiring procedures, identifying and charging the search committee, implementing outreach strategies to ensure a diverse applicant pool, recommending candidates to be interviewed, and recommending the final candidate for approval.